hftamayo/azuremlproj02/README.md

 [Swagger documentation - Part 3](https://youtu.be/imS2sHPqyM8)

-## Part 6: Consume model endpoints
+### 4.6 Consume model endpoints
+*Main goal*:

-*Main goal*: To interact with the deployed model using a source code specifically designed for the purpose.
+To interact with the deployed model using a source code specifically designed for the purpose.

 *A. Checkpoints to be considered*: